richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 ### Proposed Standard

 The entry-level maturity for the standards track is "Proposed Standard".
 A specific action by the IESG is required to move a specification onto the standards track at the "Proposed Standard" level.

-A Proposed Standard specification is generally stable, has resolved known design choices, is believed to be well-understood, has received significant community review, and appears to enjoy enough community interest to be considered valuable.
-However, further experience might result in a change or even retraction of the specification before it advances.
+A Proposed Standard specification is stable, has resolved known design choices, has received significant community review, and appears to enjoy enough community interest to be considered valuable.

 Usually, neither implementation nor operational experience is required for the designation of a specification as a Proposed Standard.
-However, such experience is highly desirable, and will usually represent a strong argument in favor of a Proposed Standard designation.
+However, such experience is highly desirable and will usually represent a strong argument in favor of a Proposed Standard designation.